brandur/sorg/content/articles/postgres-connections.md

 [`database/sql`][databasesql], Java's [JDBC][jdbc], or
 Active Record in Ruby.

 {{Figure "A deployment with a number of nodes, each of which maintains a local pool of connections for their workers to use."
-(ImgSrcAndAlt "/assets/images/postgres-connections/connection-pooling.svg" "A deployment with a number of nodes, each of which maintains a local pool of connections for their workers to use.")}}
+(ImgSrcAndAltAndClass "/assets/images/postgres-connections/connection-pooling.svg" "A deployment with a number of nodes, each of which maintains a local pool of connections for their workers to use." "overflowing")}}

 Connection pools also help manage connections more efficiently.
 They're configured with a maximum number of